Back to Blog

 Define your scales before you score anything

-Before your team scores a single risk, agree on what each level of probability and impact means in your context.
-Write it down.
-Use real examples.
-If your organisation operates in logistics, your impact scale should reference delivery failures, regulatory penalties, and customer contract clauses, not generic descriptions like "significant disruption."
+Before your team scores a single risk, agree on what each level of probability and impact means in your context and write it down using real examples.
+If your organisation operates in logistics, your impact scale should reference delivery failures, regulatory penalties, and customer contract clauses, not generic descriptions like 'significant disruption.

-This is not bureaucracy.
-It is the difference between a score that means something and a score that looks like it means something.
+Defining your scales upfront is not bureaucracy.
+It is the difference between a score that means something and a score that merely looks like it does.

-The risk matrix should tell you where to focus your attention.
-The top-right of your 5x5 grid is where your team's analytical energy should go.
-But the matrix cannot do the analysis for you, and that requires understanding the causes driving each high-scoring risk and the measures in place (or not in place) to address them.
+The risk matrix tells you where to focus your attention, and the top-right of your 5x5 grid is where your team's analytical energy should go.
+But the matrix cannot do the analysis for you, and that requires understanding the causes driving each high-scoring risk and the measures in place to address them.

-Bow-tie diagrams are one of the most useful tools for this.
-Once you have identified your high-priority risks from the matrix, a bow-tie forces you to map out what is causing each risk and what the consequences look like if it materialises.
-That is the kind of analysis a colour-coded grid cannot perform, but that your team absolutely needs before deciding what to do.
+Bow-tie diagrams are particularly useful at this stage.
+Once you have identified your high-priority risks from the matrix, a bow-tie forces you to map the causes driving each risk and the consequences if it materialises, giving your team the analytical depth that a colour-coded grid cannot provide on its own.

-Most risk matrices show you one data point: where a risk sits today.
-That is fine for a snapshot but useless for managing progress.
-Adding a target assessment, showing where you expect the risk to land once your measures are fully implemented, turns the matrix from a photograph into a film.
+A risk matrix without target assessments shows you one data point: where a risk sits today.
+That is useful for a snapshot but insufficient for managing progress.
+Adding a target assessment, showing where you expect the risk to land once your measures are fully implemented, gives you something worth tracking over time.

-This is what separates a register that helps you manage risk from one that just records it.
-A construction company we spoke to had twelve risks all clustered in the amber zone, with a range of measures listed against each one.
-But nobody could say whether any of those measures were actually moving the risks.
-They had no target scores, no due dates on the measures, and no way to tell whether the picture was improving or static.
-The matrix looked fine.
-The underlying situation was not.
+Consider a construction company with twelve risks clustered in the amber zone, each with a range of measures listed against it.
+Nobody can say whether any of those measures are actually moving the risks because there are no target scores, no due dates, and no way to tell whether the picture is improving or static.
+The register looks complete.
+The risk management behind it is not visible at all.

-When you can see the gap between where a risk sits now and where it should sit after your measures take effect, you have something worth managing.
-Without that gap, you have documentation.
+When you can see the gap between where a risk sits now and where it should sit after your measures take effect, you have a basis for managing progress rather than simply recording it.

-The instinct in most organisations is to focus audit energy on the red risks and leave the green ones alone.
-Both deserve more scrutiny than they typically get.
+The natural instinct is to focus attention on the red risks and leave the green ones alone, but both ends of the matrix deserve more scrutiny than they typically receive.

 Red risks that are high-priority but have well-established, effective measures in place may genuinely belong lower in the matrix.
 Not moving them creates noise and distracts attention from risks that have neither mitigation nor an owner.
 Equally, green risks that have been green for years are sometimes green because nobody has looked at them recently, not because they are genuinely well-managed.